We are teachers and parents, administrators and board members, researchers and executives.

 One thing we all have in common?
 A commitment to making progressive, place-based education available to all.

-Gina is a managing principal at AJO, a financial institution that manages U.S., international, and global equities ranging from public and corporate pension funds to endowments and foundations.
+Gina is a founding partner at AJOVista, a financial institution that manages U.S., international, and global equities ranging from public and corporate pension funds to endowments and foundations.
 A seasoned investor with experience at Price Waterhouse, Brandywine Asset Management, and Glenmede Trust, she spends her free time diving into the possibilities and challenges facing education today.
 Over the last ten years she has served on the board of The Philadelphia School, an independent progressive elementary and middle school: first as treasurer, then president, and now as honorary trustee.
 Gina also sits on the school board for KIPP Philadelphia, a network of college-preparatory charter schools ranging from elementary through high school.

 Having two children experience the impact of a progressive education that focused as much on experience as on outcome, she is passionate about transforming education and making this type of learning available to all.